iw4rr10r/gb-shading-effect/docs/en/index.md

 And then, after finishing my first tutorial on the [Game of Life](https://iw4rr10r.github.io/gb-game-of-life/), I was finally beginning to understand something about that *barbarbaric* language, and I said to myself, "Come on!
 Next step: understanding Andy's thing... it still looks pretty good.
 Well, and this guy seems to be doing crazy stuff..."

 What a great idea I had that day....
 I had the impression I was discovering the Holy Grail!
 So, believe me, if you haven't read it yet....
 Go for it!
-Go for it!

 So I immediately wanted to write a little project to see if I understood his technique... and it gave what I will develop for you in this tutorial.
 But don't stop at its simplistic title.
 I sincerely believe that it develops many useful tips for video game programming.
 And it explains in detail Andy's magical technique.
 So I think it could really be life-saving for all of you, if you didn't understand Andy's method correctly.